MicrosoftDocs/sql-docs/docs/relational-databases/partitions/create-partitioned-tables-and-indexes.md

 Follow the steps in this section to create one or more filegroups, corresponding files, and a partitioned table using Transact-SQL in SSMS.

 Both SQL Server and Azure SQL Managed Instance support creating filegroups and files.
-Azure SQL Managed Instance automatically configures the path for all database files added, so syntax on `ALTER DATABASE ADD FILE` commands does not allow the `FILENAME` parameter.
-Azure SQL Database supports creating partitioned tables only in the PRIMARY filegroup.
+Azure SQL Managed Instance automatically configures the path for all database files added, so the `ALTER DATABASE ADD FILE` command in Azure SQL Managed Instance does not allow the `FILENAME` parameter.
+Azure SQL Database supports creating partitioned tables only in the `PRIMARY` filegroup.
 Find example code for Azure SQL Database in [Create a partitioned table on one filegroup using Transact-SQL](#create-a-partitioned-table-on-one-filegroup-using-transact-sql).

-This example uses the [AdventureWorks sample database](../../samples/adventureworks-install-configure.md).
+Run the following example against an empty database.
 The example:

-- Adds four new filegroups to the AdventureWorks2019 database.
+- Adds four new filegroups to a database.
 - Adds one file to each filegroup.
-- Creates a [RANGE LEFT partition function](partitioned-tables-and-indexes.md#partition-function) called `myRangePF1` with three boundary values that will partition a table into four partitions.
+- Creates a [RANGE RIGHT partition function](partitioned-tables-and-indexes.md#partition-function) called `myRangePF1` with three boundary values that will partition a table into four partitions.
 - Creates a partition scheme called `myRangePS1` that applies `myRangePF1` to the four new filegroups.
 - Creates a partitioned table called `PartitionTable` that uses `myRangePS1` to partition `col1`.